 - Dogs are not allowed on the course.

 - The rules regarding guests are set out in the Constitution relating to types of members.

 - A member may only introduce one guest in any one day, except on sign-up club competition days when no guests are permitted.

 - If a member introduces a guest, the member must play with his/her guest.

 - A member is responsible for the conduct of his/her guest and for ensuring that the appropriate Green Fee is paid before play commences.

-- The Clubhouse is for changing only.
+- Toilets and changing rooms are available next to the clubhouse.
 There are no bar facilities.
 Tea and coffee making facilities and fridges are available in the clubhouse.
 The nearest telephone for use in case of an emergency is situated in the groundsmen’s buildings in the compound behind the toilets.

 - Parking is available near the Clubhouse; cars should not be parked elsewhere around the College.
-Cars are parked at the owner’s risk, although under the club insurance policy members may be covered for damage they cause under the insurance policy.
+Cars are parked at the owner’s risk, although under the club insurance policy members may be covered for damage caused to vehicles by errant golf balls.

 - Members are reminded that all College grounds and buildings are private property.

 IF YOU FAIL TO COMPLY WITH THESE RULES.
 YOU MAY BE APPROACHED BY A COMMITTEE MEMBER OR MEMBER OF THE GROUNDS STAFF, AND ASKED TO LEAVE THE COURSE